adonath/clouseau/docs/index.md

 x = jax.random.normal(jax.random.PRNGKey(3), (764,))

-with inspector.surveil(model, path=".clouseau/trace-jax.safetensors") as m:
+with inspector.tail(model, path=".clouseau/trace-jax.safetensors") as m:
     m(x)

 ```

-You can also provide a custom path to the `surveil` function, which will be used to store the safetensors file.
+You can also provide a custom path to the `tail` function, which will be used to store the safetensors file.
 As the wrapper is also a PyTree node itself it can be used in any PyTree context.
 Thus it should also be compatible
 with libraries such as [Equinox](https://docs.kidger.site/equinox/).